 As you keep walking, you’ll arrive at the picturesque and well-preserved Old Harbor that serves as a fishing port.
 Afterwards, head to the Roman Theatre with its nine remaining steps, followed by the Old Souks, a cobblestoned 19th-century sandstone marketplace and pick up a handmade souvenir.
 When you need to quench your thirst, try Batroun’s famous fresh lemonade (Batroun is surrounded by citrus groves), a speciality at Hilmi House.

 Where to stay in Batroun

 Make the most of your experience by staying in an elegant traditional Batroun home with modern facilities.
-Choose from Abdelli Terraces, located atop a hill and ideal for families, the tranquil and romantic Beit Bridi or Beit Al Batroun, the cosy country home of local artist Colette who has artfully decorated her guest house with carefully restored collectables.
+Choose from Abdelli Terraces, located atop a hill and ideal for families, the tranquil and romantic Beit Al Batroun, the cosy country home of local artist Colette who has artfully decorated her guest house with carefully restored collectables.
 All three stunning guesthouses have a private swimming pool and a garden.

 Batroun’s fishing port · Photo: Eliane Haykal

 Outdoor Adventures in Batroun